 What you feel and understand to be of “her busy life over there and of friends she has met,” are representative of her thoughts and feelings and are not actual actions on her part, for she is in a subjective state and is not in contact with other beings, except in a subjective way – that is, she is thinking of them in various ways and relations, and you perceive the subjects of her thoughts and actions.

 I do not know whether you have read the Ocean of Theosophy.
 It gives a great deal about post-mortem states, as also does the Key to Theosophy.
 A reading and re-reading of them would be a help to you in understanding that the real contact we have with others is in Thought, Will, and Feeling, which is not dependent upon bodily relations or contact.

 If the writer can further help you in understanding, he will be glad.

-SOME RELATED ARTICLES: Death and the Afterlife, When We Die, A Right Understanding of Karma, Questions about Karma, A Right Understanding of Reincarnation, What happens to people who commit Suicide?, The Personal Self in the Light of Theosophy, Being Sensible about Past Lives, The Benefits of Cremation, The Theosophical Explanation of Ghosts, The Sevenfold Nature of Man, Mysteries of the Astral Body, The Difference between Soul and Spirit, 12 Things Theosophy Teaches, Theosophy: The Ancient Wisdom, The Four Branches of the Theosophical Movement and The Man Who Rescued Theosophy.
+SOME RELATED ARTICLES: Death and the Afterlife, When We Die, A Right Understanding of Karma, Questions about Karma, A Right Understanding of Reincarnation, What happens to people who commit Suicide?, Being Sensible about Past Lives, The Benefits of Cremation, The Theosophical Explanation of Ghosts, The Sevenfold Nature of Man, Mysteries of the Astral Body, The Difference between Soul and Spirit, 12 Things Theosophy Teaches, Theosophy: The Ancient Wisdom, The Four Branches of the Theosophical Movement and The Man Who Rescued Theosophy.